Package 'varhandle'

 " 7 ", " ", "8e2", "8.6e-10", "-8.6e+10", "e3")

-# show in propper format
+# show in proper format

 print(data.frame(value=b, check.numeric=check.numeric(b), converted=as.numeric(b)))